wp-plugins/nextgen-facebook/readme.txt

 * ngfb_caption : The caption used by Tumblr, Pinterest, and Twitter sharing buttons.
 * ngfb_quote : The quote text used by the Tumblr sharing button.

-The following list of NGFB filters receive an array, and should return an array.
+The following list of NGFB filters receive an array, and must return an array.

 * ngfb_tags : An array of WordPress and NextGEN Gallery tags (if applicable and allowed by settings) used in the article:tag meta tags.
 * ngfb_wp_tags : An array of WordPress Post and Page tags used in the article:tag meta tags.